Graph View

 Changing The Background

-To change the background of the canvas, click on the Background Image toolbar button and click the Load Image menu item from the context menu, the Open dialog will appear.
+To change the background of the canvas, click on the Load Background Image toolbar button (see the figure below).
+The Open dialog will appear.
 Select the new background image and click the Open button.
 You can use images in the .bmp, .gif, .jpg, or .png file formats.
-To background image can be remove by clicking Clear Image under the Background Image option.

 The Graph View

-After adding a background to the canvas click the Background Image toolbar button and then click the Show Tool menu item, following this action the Background Tool will appear in the canvas area, this tool allows the user to move, zoom and change the transparency of the background image.
-This tool can be hidden by clicking on the X button which appears in the middle of the circular control.
+After adding a background to the canvas a Background Tool button appears in the top right section of the canvas area, this tool allows the user to move, zoom and change the transparency of the background image.
+This tool button can be hidden after use by clicking on the Hide button in the control or in the Show tool menu item in the Background tool button in the Graph View Toolbar.

 The Background Tool